AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 If you have used one of the removed/changed APIs, please check the integration guide for the updated instructions.

 - From version `6.11.2`, the `setPushNotification` will not work in iOS.
-[Please use new API sendPushNotificationData when receiving a notification on flutter side](/doc/API.md#sendPushNotificationData).
+[Please use our new API `sendPushNotificationData` when receiving a notification on flutter side](/doc/API.md#sendPushNotificationData).

 - From version `6.8.0`, the `enableLocationCollection` has been removed from the plugin.